2024 Gent–Wevelgem

-The 2024 Gent–Wevelgem in Flanders Fields was a road cycling one-day race that took place on 24 March in the provinces of West Flanders and Hainaut in west Belgium.
+The 2024 Gent–Wevelgem in Flanders Fields was a road cycling one-day race that took place on 24 March in the provinces of West Flanders and Hainaut in west Belgium, over 253.1 kilometres between Ypres and Wevelgem.
 It was the 86th edition of Gent–Wevelgem and the 12th event of the 2024 UCI World Tour.
+The winner was Mads Pedersen of the Lidl–Trek team.